nguyenlongbao1994/be-eq-agent/README.md

 Use this repository for:
 - Daily / weekly BE EQ reporting
-- Issue review and troubleshooting reference
+- Incident review and troubleshooting reference
 - Training new engineers / PD support
 - Watch / Hana readiness review
-- Automation / SFIS integration follow-up
+- Automation / SFIS / interface follow-up
+- Converting images / slides into incident markdown

 ---